hyeoncheon/bogo/README.md

 ### Requirement

-As of now, supported Go version is 1.16. (well tested, but not fully tested)
+As of now, supported Go version is 1.16. (well tested, but not fully tested) However, it works fine with go 1.17, and I guess 1.18 also fine.

 ### Get and Build